Thoughts on Warren Buffett’s 10-Year Bet: Active, Passive—or a Combination

 We believe the Fund’s performance supports our view that both active and passive approaches have their merits—and are best applied in symbiotic combination for the opportunity to generate above average market returns.

-For more details about the Monetta Young Investor Fund’s history and strategy—and why we strongly believe a synergistic combination of active and passive components is the ideal building block for a long-term portfolio—please click here.
+For more details about the Monetta Core Growth Fund’s history and strategy—and why we strongly believe a synergistic combination of active and passive components is the ideal building block for a long-term portfolio—please click here.

 Data from S&P Dow Jones Indices, as of 12/31/16, as reported by CNBC.com: Jeff Cox, April 12, 2017, “Bad times for active managers: Almost none have beaten the market over the past 15 years.”